 Required Grade Point Averages and Maintaining Good Academic Standing

-Undergraduate students are required to maintain a minimum overall cumulative GPA of 2.0 to continue in the undergraduate programs (AA and BA) and to be awarded the BA in Theology Completion Degree, Associate of Arts in the Liberal Arts or Catechetical Diploma degrees.
-Students whose cumulative GPA drops below a 2.0 will be placed on academic probation and will be referred to the Academic Dean.
+Undergraduate students are required to maintain a minimum overall cumulative GPA of 2.0 to continue in the undergraduate programs (AA and BA) and to be awarded the BA in Theology Degree, Associate of Arts in the Liberal Arts or Catechetical Diploma degrees.
+Students whose cumulative GPA drops below a 2.0 will be placed on academic probation and will be referred to Academic Leadership.

 Graduate students are required to maintain a minimum overall cumulative GPA of 3.0 to continue in the graduate program and to be awarded the MA in Theology.
-Students whose cumulative GPA drops below a 3.0 will be placed on academic probation and will be referred to the Academic Dean.
+Students whose cumulative GPA drops below a 3.0 will be placed on academic probation and will be referred to Academic Leadership.

-To receive college credit at the undergraduate level, a grade point average (GPA) of 2.0 or higher must be achieved for each course.
-Grades of a C- or below in any given course, at either the undergraduate or graduate level, cannot be used to fulfill degree requirements.
-Students who re-enroll in the course and receive a passing grade will have the failure forgiven and only the passing grade will appear on the transcript.
+To receive college credit at the undergraduate level for a general education course, a GPA of 1.0 or higher must be achieved in each course.
+To receive college credit at the undergraduate level for a theology or philosophy course, a GPA of 2.0 or higher must be achieved for each course.
+Grades of a C– or below in any theology or philosophy course, at either the undergraduate or graduate level, cannot be used to fulfill degree requirements.

 Occasionally disputes may arise with an instructor regarding assignment and course grades.
 In such cases, the student must attempt to resolve the dispute with the faculty member.
-If a resolution is impossible the student may appeal the issue to the Academic Dean.
-If the involvement of the dean fails to resolve the issue, the student may request a review of the grade by the Faculty Governance Council.
+If a resolution is impossible the student may appeal the issue to Academic Leadership.
+If the involvement of Academic Leadership fails to resolve the issue, the student may request a review of the grade by the Faculty Governance Council.
 The Faculty Governance Council is the court of final opinion regarding student grades.

 Policy on Late Assignments